Rush for Berlin

-Rush for Berlin is a real-time tactics game set in World War II.
+Rush for Berlin is a 2006 real-time tactics game set in World War II.

 In the contest for the German capital Berlin, the player must fight with the American, British, French, and Soviet armies.
 As the players approach Berlin, they must face more and more challenges, as German defense becomes more focused and stubborn.
 The German campaign must be unlocked by beating either the Soviet campaign or the Anglo-American Alliance (US and UK) campaign.
 The Free French is an unlockable, albeit difficult, faction to play with as their powerful units are small in size and take a long time to replenish.
 The game uses officers that have special abilities that help the player.
 All units have special abilities such as faster reload time for snipers or tank barriers for bazooka men and Panzerfaust soldiers.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

 Expansion pack

-Rush for Berlin: Rush for the Bomb is an expansion pack for Rush for Berlin, and was released in Europe on 24 April 2007.
+Rush for Berlin: Rush for the Bomb is an expansion pack for Rush for Berlin and was released in Europe in April 2007.
 It features over-the-top, comic book-style main characters and an "what if" scenario: the Third Reich invades neutral Spain in 1944 to secure key intelligence data on American A-Bomb research.